-How is equity for families served by representation?
-We can recognize social institutions because they serve a critical function for society and contain a structure of rules and roles.
-Those roles almost always include some form of representation: a way in which decision-making is streamlined and the participants are somehow "seen" and acknowledged even if they do not directly participate in leadership.
+How is equity served by representation?
+Social Institutions are defined by having a critical function, and with a structure of rules and roles.
+Those roles almost always include some form of representation: a way in which the participants are somehow "seen" and acknowledged via a leadership structure.
 Representation means that families know that they belong, that they are important, that their needs are known, and that the institution is functional.
 If the representation does not serve these purposes, it is unlikely that outcomes will be equitable for families.

-In this chapter, we will focus on the institutions of local and national governments.
-As you read, consider applying these same concepts to other institutions that are important to you, your friends, or family-including K-12 schools, the college and university systems, health care and health insurance, businesses and corporations, prisons and courts, media, and others.
+In this chapter we will focus on the institutions of local and national governments.
+As you read, consider applying these same concepts to other institutions that you may be involved with including K-12 schools, the college and university systems, health care and health insurance, businesses and corporations, prisons and courts, media, and others.

-Your social identities affect your experience with representation.
-In other words, it is likely that you, the reader, see representation through the lens of how well you have typically been represented in this country's institutions.
-Any individual's social identities are multi-faceted (refer to the Social Identity Wheel in the Social Construction of Difference chapter) and each family member adds additional complexities.
+Your social identity affects your experience with representation.
+Our social identities are complex (refer to the Social Identity wheel in Chapter One) and every family member adds additional complexities to identity.
 This is one of the beautiful and challenging aspects of family life.
 It is aspirational to think that we live in a country where every family has equitable access to opportunity and representation.
-An aspect of this belief is that our representatives "see," "listen to," and understand the needs of families that they do not know personally.
+When this cannot be achieved, we may aspire to the belief that our representatives still "see" and understand the needs of our families.

 For example, this author is a member of the LGBTQ+ community, is White, and is a cis-gendered female.
-In many organizations, I observe that the majority of the leadership is White.
+In many organizations, I see that the majority of the leadership is White.
 I see many women decision-makers, although the percentage decreases as the level of power increases.
 And I see relatively few members of the LGBTQ+ community.
-Since this part of the population is small (about 10% or less), I do not expect a majority of leaders in any organization to be members of this group.
+Since this part of the population is small (about 10% or less) I do not expect to see a majority of leaders in any organization to be members of this group.
 What I hope for is that regardless of demographic, these leaders still work to understand me and my family.
 This is especially true of any aspect of my identity that has been marginalized; in my case, that is being a woman and being part of the LGBTQ+ community.
 I hope that they listen to my stories.
 That they "see" me.
 They work to educate themselves about families like mine, so that even if I don't see people like myself making the decisions that affect my family, they still represent me.